 Experts aren’t sure what causes bile duct cancer.
 Research shows that certain things can raise your chances of getting it, including long-term inflammation from conditions including:

-Primary sclerosing cholangitis: This inflammation of the bile duct leads to scarring.
-The cause isn’t known, but many people with it also have ulcerative colitis, an inflammation of the large intestine.
+Primary sclerosing cholangitis.
+This inflammation of your bile duct leads to scarring.
+Doctors don’t know what causes it.
+Many people who have it also have ulcerative colitis, an inflammation of the large intestine.

-Liver fluke infections: This problem is rare in the U.S. It’s more common in Asia and happens when people eat raw or poorly cooked fish that are infected with tiny parasitic worms called liver flukes.
+Liver fluke infection.
+This is rare in the U.S. but more common in Asia.
+It happens when people eat raw or poorly cooked fish that’s infected with tiny parasitic worms called liver flukes.
 They can live in your bile ducts and cause cancer.

-Reflux: When digestive juices from your pancreas flow back into the bile ducts, they can’t empty properly.
+Reflux.
+When digestive juices from your pancreas flow back into your bile ducts, they can’t empty properly.